• Skip to primary navigation

 Instructions

-• To a skillet, heat a little bit of oil (~½ tsp) over medium-low heat.
-Once the oil is hot (but not smoking), pour the batter and swirl it around to form a circle.
-Cook for 1 minute.
-Then flip and cook for another 30 seconds to 1 minute on the other side, until golden.
+• In a non-stick pan or a crepe pan, heat a little bit of oil (~½ tsp) over medium heat.
+Once the oil is hot (but not smoking), pour the batter and swirl it around immediately.
+Cook for 1 minute, or until bubbles appear and the edges look set.
+Then flip using a thin spatula and cook for another 30 seconds to 1 minute on the other side, until golden.

 • Repeat until all of the crepes are done.
 Serve right away with your favorite toppings!
 These crepes can be both sweet and savory!